 The lateral line of the fish is sensory organ of the fish anatomy.
 Best described as similar to our inner ear, the fish uses this organ to sense movement, proximity to objects, and in some cases fish in dark waters find their food through this organ.
 If you look closely you can usually identify the lateral line as a groove on the side of the fish running from just behind the gill to the tail.

 Walleyes are also noted for their tasty cheek muscles.
 Noted in the picture with a red circle, you can carefully remove these using the pointed end of a sharp fillet knife.
-When done properly you are rewarded with a nice round piece of meat that resembles a scallop, and tastes wonderful.
-Stan, a Lac Seul guide, showed how to harvest the pelvic fins of walleye, providing a small portion of meat as an appetizer - we called them ears - bite sized morsels that are both delicious and fun.
+When done properly you are rewarded with a nice round pieces of meat that resembles a scallop, and tastes wonderful.
+Stan, a Lac Seul guide, demonstrated how to harvest the pelvic fins of walleye, providing a small portion of meat as an appetizer - calling them wings - bite sized morsels that are both delicious and fun.
 You don't eat the fins, rather you gently suck the meat off the flat cartilage material, Delicious!